donaldmusgrove/thesis/chapter2/README.md

 ##Required packages
-The given R code makes use of the Armadillo linear algebray library, avaible via the `RcppArmadillo` R package:
+The R and C++ code contained herein include several functions for implementing the sparse spatial generalize linear mixed model for fMRI data as proposed in Musgrove et. al. (2015).
+The C++ code makes use of the Armadillo linear algebra library, avaible via the `RcppArmadillo` R package:

 ```R
 install.packages("RcppArmadillo")
 ```

 This folder includes the following files: